Rithari/OnePlusBot/Documentation.md

 Warnings list can be queried by moderators by issuing `;warnings` command.
 If list takes more than one embed it is possible to navigate using the arrows reaction.
 Warning of a specific user can be queried by using command `;warnings @Username#1234` which also works with [user IDs](https://dis.gd/userid).
 Active warnings and decayed warnings will be showed.
 Clicking on wastebasket reaction will delete the embed, otherwise the embed will delete by itself after two minutes without interaction with embed by user that requested list of warnings.

-A warning can be manually cleared by a moderator by using command `;clearwarn case_id` (case ID is given with list of warnings.\
+A warning can be manually cleared by a moderator by using command `;clearwarn case_id` (case ID is given with list of warnings).\
 Note that however clearing warnings isn't logged in #mod-log channel unlike the automatic decay check and unlike when warns are given.

 Normal users can check their own warnings by using `;warnings` command, which will tell them how many active and total warnings they have.
 If they wish to get the reasons as well they need to ask moderators to check for them as it was decided that for "privacy" we won't let other users know why a user was warned.